 4.5 – Once you have reviewed the information on the Apprentices that are included in this cohort and you are happy to approve, click on ‘Continue to approval’ which you can see below.

-4.6 – You” have three options.
+4.6 – Here you will see three options.
 At this stage you need to click on the round button to ‘approve’ and click ‘Continue’

 4.7 – You will then receive confirmation that your cohort has been approved (please see example below).